 Utilizing a very clever tagline, I gave this idea plenty of thought.
 What would that conversation be when your father and grandfather come to you and ask you to be a superhero?
 It tweaks the idea of a parent trying to keep their kids away from it.
 Here, it must be embraced.
 I even considered that embracing it wasn’t about tradition, but very much about the powers themselves.
 Without an heir, the powers would dissipate and the trio would be no more.
 That thought process led to another idea…

 Considering this family had clearly been passing these powers along for generations, I thought it could be fun to explore the first three Fates.
 It would be told as a flashback to Speed Demon by Power Lord as Father Mind lies on his deathbed.
 Power Lord is concerned about the lack of a third member and the time it would take for there to be another, seeing as how Speed Demon is still in high school.
 I’m sure there was a timetable for all of this.
 Possibly something I hadn’t quite thought through yet.
 In any case, while discussing the story of the first three, it becomes apparent that the original three were not related at all and perhaps their power hierarchy isn’t family dependent.
+This would lead to an exploration into why it became this way.

 While I never wrote anything down beyond a tagline line and some barebones plot synopses, I do enjoy thinking about this idea.
 I feel it could be a fun family superhero story that could center around estrangement.
 Plus, I do enjoy drawing these characters every now and then.
 The idea of character variations has always intrigued me for some reason.